taxslayerpro-online/cashapp/index.rst

       <a href="https://link72.com/?EakxeVBg7GbCvfgoNfez27l5XwDSN0tWO7e4kOd0YkemlI8iEyK79NKhYEhD3b8lfZMHTA" target="_blank" class="cta-button">Start Filing Free Now →</a>
    </div>

-      :alt: Cash App Taxes Official Hero Banner 2025
-      :align: center

 Cash App Taxes – cash.app/taxes
 ===============================

 **cash.app/taxes** is the official, completely free tax preparation and filing service offered by Cash App (Block, Inc.).
 Unlike other platforms that advertise "free" but charge for state returns or complex forms, Cash App Taxes is **100% free** for both federal and state filing — no hidden fees, no upsells, no exceptions.

-In 2025, millions of Americans continue to choose cash.app/taxes for its simplicity, security, and genuine cost savings.
+In 2026, millions of Americans continue to choose cash.app/taxes for its simplicity, security, and genuine cost savings.

 Why Choose cash.app/taxes in 2026?
 ---------------------------------